 Program Dates & Details

-Students will be required to bring their laptop to class every day.
 Specific details regarding the laptop are available here.
-The minimum hardware recommendations are as followed:
+The minimum hardware recommendations are as follows:

-- 2 GB RAM (4 GB or more is strongly recommended, but not strictly required)
+- 2 GB RAM (4 GB or more is strongly recommended, though not strictly required)

 - Graphics card capable of high (32 bit) color and at least 1024×768 resolution (a 3D video card gives faster performance, but is not required)